davidvonthenen/proposals/2017_CLOUDNATIVE_KUBECON/ComparingDifferentMonitoringAndTracingStacks.md

 Operations

 **Please provide a title for your proposal?:**
-JOP is the new ZOP: A Comparison of Monitoring, Instrumentation and Tracing Stacks
+A Comparison of Monitoring, Instrumentation and Tracing Stacks

 **Please provide your abstract:**
-With the recent adoption of Jaeger as a Cloud Native Computing Foundation (CNCF) hosted project, this session will focus on providing a compare and contrast between 2 different monitoring and tracing stacks namely the JOP stack, which is composed of Jaeger, OpenTracing, and Prometheus, and the ZOP stack, which is composed of Zipkin, OpenTracing, and Prometheus.
-Additionally, for those looking to make the leap from your existing ZOP stack to the new JOP stack, we will discuss what migration options are available.
+With the recent adoption of Jaeger as a Cloud Native Computing Foundation (CNCF) hosted project, this session will focus on providing a compare and contrast between 2 variations of a monitoring and tracing stack.
+We will focus how substituting Zipkin and Jaeger with OpenTracing and Prometheus provides different benefits and capabilities.
+Additionally, for those looking to make the leap from your existing Zipkin deployments to Jaeger based one, we will discuss what migration options are available.

 **Experience Level:**
 Intermediate